r-token/ryantoken.com-v3-svelte/src/routes/blog/nuxt-3-vs-sveltekit.md

 </div>
 ```

 The Topbar component and the Sidebar component are rendered at the same level in the component hierarchy - one is not a child of the other.
 However, the Sidebar needs to react to changes in the Topbar's state.
-For example, when a user taps the "toggle sidebar" icon in the Topbar, it should open/close the Sidebar.
-Lots of "bar"s here, I know.
-Roll with me for a minute longer.
+As mentioned, when a user taps the "toggle sidebar" icon in the Topbar, it should open/close the Sidebar.

 For reference, here's a simplified version of the parent component that renders both the Sidebar and the Topbar: